victorarias/victorarias.github.com/_posts/2013-03-15-event-driven-collision-simulation.md

 So, let’s go to the code.
 It can be found in this repository: [https://github.com/victorarias/collision_system](https://github.com/victorarias/collision_system)

-Below is a picture of the running code:
+Below is a picture of the running code and a link to the demo:

 <div class="thumb">
   <a href="/images/2013-03-15/1.png" target="_blank">